RAFFLES: Reasoning-based Attribution of Faults for LLM Systems: Related Work

 \textbf{Reasoning and automated evaluators}.
 The automated evaluation of LLMs (and agentic systems) has been enabled by (a) the extensive work done by researchers to introduce the LLM-as-a-judge \cite{fu2023gptscore, li2023alpacaeval, liu2023g, zheng2023judging}, and (b) recent advances in the reasoning capabilities of LLMs \cite{lightman2023let, wei2022chain, wang2022self, yao2023tree}.
 Enhancements of the LLM-as-a-judge include new methods that incorporate planning within the prompt \cite{saha2025thinking}, self-check reasoning \cite{miao2023selfcheck}, debate \cite{chan2023chateval}, and juries as judges \cite{verga2024replacing}.
 Our contribution introduces a unique evaluation architecture that incorporates numerous reasoning advances; we introduce a Judge and a set of Evaluators that incorporate structured reasoning via problem decomposition \cite{zhou2022least, khot2022decomposed}, natural language confidence estimation \cite{lin2022teaching, xiong2023can, tian2023just}, as well as iterative refinement \cite{shinn2023reflexion, madaan2023self}.

 \textbf{Fault attribution in agentic systems}.
-Numerous evaluation frameworks \cite{zhuge2024agent, zhang2025agent, deshpande2025trail, chang2024agentboard, liu2025mcpeval, pan2024autonomous} have shown preliminary success evaluating agentic benchmark datasets like GAIA, SWEbench, and AssistantBench\cite{mialon2023gaia, jimenez2023swe, yoran2024assistantbench}.
-Frameworks that detect trajectory-breaking faults include (a) a multi-agent debugging tool \cite{epperson2025interactive}, (b) a prompt-customized LLM-as-a-judge implementation \cite{deshpande2025trail}, and (c) a comparison of methods including the LLM-as-a-judge as well as binary search and Step by Step implementations - the latter two allowing for multiple passes to isolate the step-level failure \cite{zhang2025agent}.
-In our work, we specifically focus on step-level fault detection and explore the benefits of fault detection within a multi-step tolerance, given the interaction effects that occur between agent steps.
-Furthermore, we introduce iterative refinement as a means to better detect faults within long-context traces, especially for those that are more likely to get "lost in the middle" \cite{liu2023lost}.
+Numerous evaluation frameworks \cite{zhuge2024agent, zhang2025agent, deshpande2025trail, chang2024agentboard, liu2025mcpeval, pan2024autonomous} have shown preliminary success evaluating agentic benchmark datasets like GAIA, SWEbench, and AssistantBench \cite{mialon2023gaia, jimenez2023swe, yoran2024assistantbench}.
+Frameworks that detect trajectory-breaking faults include (a) a multi-agent debugging tool \cite{epperson2025interactive}, (b) a prompt-customized LLM-as-a-judge implementation \cite{deshpande2025trail}, and (c) methods that horse race against the LLM-as-a-judge, such as multi-pass binary search and Step by Step implementations \cite{zhang2025agent}.
+Following the release of the Who\&When dataset \cite{zhang2025agent}, recent work falls into two main categories: (1) simulation-based methods that simulate partial or entire trajectories to determine faults \cite{ge2025introducing}, and (2) simulation-free methods \cite{yu2025correct, ma2025automatic}, which our paper mainly focuses on.

+\textbf{Fault attribution in reasoning chains}.
+With the growing popularity of chain-of-thought \cite{wei2022chain, kojima2022large} and reasoning models (e.g. \citet{agarwal2025gpt}), advancement in pinpointing errors within a model's reasoning chain has been propelled by two concurrent efforts: the development of benchmarks with fine-grained, step-level error annotations \cite{xia2025evaluating, song2025prmbench, he2025can, zheng2024processbench}, and the proposal of novel detection methods.
+Novel methods include both training-free approaches \cite{hao2024llm} and fine-tuned Process Reward Models \cite{xia2025evaluating, she2025rprmreasoningdrivenprocessreward, zhang2025lessons}.
+We benchmark our framework on fault attribution within reasoning chains as a means to validate its performance and versatility.